-- Introduces clear rules relating to EEA AIFMs engaging in pre-marketing in Cyprus; and - requires EEA AIFMs, intending to market units or shares of an AIF to retail investors in Cyprus, to make facilities available for the performance of certain tasks by retail investors.
+- (a) Introduces clear rules relating to EEA AIFMs engaging in pre-marketing in Cyprus; and - (b) requires EEA AIFMs, intending to market units or shares of an AIF to retail investors in Cyprus, to make facilities available for the performance of certain tasks by retail investors.

 In addition, the recently enacted Mini AIFM Law regulates the marketing of AIFs by Mini AIFMs in Cyprus.
-Mini AIFMs, which include sub-threshold AIFMs authorised in other EU Member States. intending to market to professional and "well-informed investors" the units of an AIF established in another EU Member State or in a third country must confirm to CySEC in writing that the marketing of the AIF in Cyprus is permitted by the legislation of the home country of the AIF.
-Sub-threshold AIFMs established in other EU Member States may market units of an AIF established in another EU Member State or a third country, provided the relevant application is submitted.
+Mini AIFMs, which include sub threshold AIFMs authorised in other EU Member States, intending to market to professional and "well informed investors" the units of an AIF established in another EU Member State or in a third country must confirm to CySEC in writing that the marketing of the AIF in Cyprus is permitted by the legislation of the home country of the AIF.
+Sub threshold AIFMs established in other EU Member States may market units of an AIF established in another EU Member States may market units of an AIF established in another EU Member States may market units of an AIF established in another EU Member State or a third country, provided the relevant application is submitted.
 Further, Mini AIFMs established in another EU Member State may market to retail investors in Cyprus, provided that the AIF has the relevant licence under AIF Law.